mateuszjurewicz/bornhack_ml_crashcourse/README.md

 * **Switching from TensorFlow to PyTorch** - an [article](https://towardsdatascience.com/moving-from-keras-to-pytorch-f0d4fff4ce79) on medium by Rahul Agarwal, that can give you a sense of the differences between the two libraries.
 * **FastAi Library** - effectively a high-level api for PyTorch but also something significantly more than that.
 You can find the [docs and installation guide](https://docs.fast.ai/) here.
 * **XGBoost** library, implementing the gradient boosting framework, which has been very popular with regards to Kaggle challenges, it's docs can be found [here](https://xgboost.readthedocs.io/en/latest/).
+* **ONNX** is a [tool](https://onnx.ai/about) for converting models developed through various libraries into interchangeable formats.
+If you train in PyTorch but want to use Tensorflow Serving, use ONNX.
+* **Lime** is a [project](https://github.com/marcotcr/lime) aimed to help us understand why our models make the predictions they make - what in the input particularly influences the output.
+Very useful in classification tasks, helped me diagnose my preprocessing pipeline in many NLP tasks. _Also great for the visualizations it provides_.

 There are other libraries that you may find useful - such as `numpy`, `pandas`, and `sklearn`.
 If you're not using Python, you may be interested in languages such as R and Julia, and their relevant ML libraries.